Login

 Routine orthopaedic referral criteria

-Significant persistent pain, i.e. pain without spontaneous resolution within 1 to 2 years, or detailed significant functional impairment and the patient would like to proceed with surgery.
+• Persistent pain, i.e. pain without spontaneous resolution within 1 to 2 years or

 Explain to the patient that ganglia surgery has a 1 to 2% risk of complications, such as injury to neighbouring structures, e.g. nerves, arteries.
 After surgery, 10% of dorsal wrist and dorsal digital ganglions recur and 30% of palmar wrist ganglions recur.
 The recurrence rate for flexor sheath ganglions is minimal.